 The Overview section displays the SQL statement fingerprint and execution attributes:

-- Nodes: the nodes on which the statements executed.
+- Nodes: The nodes on which the statements executed.
 Click a node ID to view node statistics.
-Nodes are not displayed for CockroachDB serverless clusters.
+Nodes are not displayed for CockroachDB Serverless clusters.

-- Regions: the regions on which the statements executed.
-Regions are not displayed for CockroachDB serverless clusters.
+- Regions: The regions on which the statements executed.
+Regions are not displayed for CockroachDB Serverless clusters.

-- Database: the database on which the statements executed.
+- Database: The database on which the statements executed.

-- App: the name specified by the
+- Application Name: The name specified by the

 application_namesession setting.
 Click the name to view all statements run by that application.

-- Failed?: whether the statement failed to execute.
+- Failed?: Whether the statement failed to execute.

-- Full scan?: whether the execution performed a full scan of the table.
+- Full scan?: Whether the execution performed a full scan of the table.

-- Vectorized execution?: whether the execution used the vectorized execution engine.
+- Vectorized execution?: Whether the execution used the vectorized execution engine.

-- Transaction type: the type of transaction (implicit or explicit).
+- Transaction type: The type of transaction (implicit or explicit).

 The following screenshot shows the statement fingerprint of the query described in Use the right index:

-New in v22.1.3: Charts following the execution attributes display statement fingerprint statistics:
+Charts following the execution attributes display statement fingerprint statistics:

-- Statement Execution and Planning Time: the time taken by the planner to create an execution plan and for CockroachDB to execute statements.
+- Statement Execution and Planning Time: The time taken by the planner to create an execution plan and for CockroachDB to execute statements.

-- Rows Processed: the total number of rows read and written.
+- Rows Processed: The total number of rows read and written.

-- Execution Retries: the number of retries.
+- Execution Retries: The number of retries.

-- Execution Count: the total number of executions.
+- Execution Count: The total number of executions.
 It is calculated as the sum of first attempts and retries.